SolderingArmor/ledger-app-freeton/README.md

-# Ledger Free Ton app
+# Ledger Free TON app

 ## Overview
 This app is a Free Ton app for a Nano S/X app (based on boilerplate app).